congh-nvidia/sonic-mgmt/docs/testplan/Generic-hash-test-plan.md

 ### Test cases #3 - Verify when generic lag hash is configured, the traffic can be balanced accordingly.
 1. The test is using the default links and routes in a community setup and only runs on setups which have multi-member portchannel uplinks.
 2. Randomly select a hash field and configure it to the lag hash list via cli "config switch-hash global lag-hash".
-3. Configure the ecmp hash list to exclude the selected field in case the uplink portchannels are in ecmp groups.
+3. Configure the ecmp hash list to exclude the selected field.
-4. Send traffic whose selected field is changing, from a downlink ptf to uplink destination via the portchannels.
+4. Send traffic with changing selected field from a downlink ptf to uplink destination via the portchannels.
 5. Check only one portchannel receives the traffic and the traffic is balanced between the members.
 6. Recover the hash configs to the default.